 As for my grandmother, who I was being taken to stay with, her husband, my grandfather, had a high-up position with the super exclusive Peter Pan Woodland Club and Lodge, the premier members-only resort in Big Bear Valley and almost anywhere else for that fact.
 He and my grandmother lived in one of the cabins not unlike the one depicted below that were owned and maintained by the lodge, all or most of which were located within easy walking distance from the main club facilities.

 Being under my grandfather's auspices gave me free run of the place, including the swimming pools and any number of other things offered by the lodge.
 In that there were no movie theaters anywhere near the general area and television was a rarity, on the weekends the club set up a couple hundred chairs in the main hall and showed first run or near first run movies.
-On one of the weekends I was there the movie was the House of Frankenstein with the Frankenstein monster, Dracula, and the Wolfman.
-Up to that point in time in my life I don't think I had ever seen any movies like that, at least not without a bunch of buddies and/or my brothers.
+On one of the weekends I was there the movie was a horror movie with the Mummy or the Frankenstein monster or something like that.
+Up to that point in my life I don't think I had seen very many horror movies, at least not without a bunch of buddies and/or my brothers.

 Earlier in the day I had met a young girl my same age while the two of us were splashing around in the pool and later that evening we sat together at the movie.
 I don't remember if I was scared or pretending to be scared or if she was scared or pretending to be scared, but at one point in the movie we climbed down and hid under the chairs rather than watch.
 Eventually we crawled on our hands and knees to the closest door and left.
 She was with her parents and apparently they had been watching what was going on and almost immediately they were outside on the porch to get her, at least her father was.
 As they turned to leave a man stepped out of the dark and approached the girl's father asking him for a light.
 When the man bent lower to shield the flame from the wind with his hands I could see the man was the curandero, all dressed up and spiffy looking, as well as looking all the same to me as being twenty years younger --- but still the curandero nonetheless.